HBO Max: The 27 Best Movies to Watch

 The Batman (2022)

-Less than two months after Rob Pattinson stepped out as Batman in theaters, the satisfying superhero flick has hit HBO Max.
-Directed by Matt Reeves, the movie takes place in an ever-dim and rain-soaked Gotham City, where our bat-channeling protagonist starts to seek out a mysterious murderer with an affinity for riddles.
+Less than two months after Rob Pattinson stepped out as Batman in theaters, Matt Reeves' satisfying superhero flick has hit HBO Max.
+The movie takes place in an ever-grey and rain-soaked Gotham City, where our bat-channeling protagonist starts to seek out a mysterious murderer with an affinity for riddles.
 Catwoman, played by a swaggering Zoë Kravitz, gets entwined in the affair when her friend goes missing.
 Solid scene-setting and storytelling make this dark mystery unmissable.

 Aka The Snyder Cut.
 This one's for the droves of Zack Snyder fans who campaigned for the director to get a second shot at finishing Justice League, after he was forced to leave before completion due to personal tragedy.
 In stepped Joss Whedon, but the 2017 theatrical version was a critical and box office failure.
 Now, a four-hour Snyder director's cut is ready on HBO Max, with a ton of new scenes, a couple of new villains and the spectacular epilogue.
 If you're on board with Snyder's slo-mo style, it's worth checking out his remarkably different original vision.